onesky/api-documentation-platform/resources/translation.md

 ### Export - export translations in files
-This action will create files from translations with specified locales and format.
+This action will create files from translations with specified locale.
 When translation file is ready, this action will simply response with the file.

     GET https://platform.api.onesky.io/1/projects/:project_id/translations